 - Respond to community data about strengths, gaps, and needs.

 Since beginning discussions in 2011 around a table in a local coffee shop, our vision has been that all children would arrive at Kindergarten prepared, healthy, happy, and ready to learn.
 This vision takes a village of support in the three overlapping systems of early learning and development, family leadership and support, and health while keeping thriving children and families at the center of our work.
 This system model is why we work with families and caregivers, educators and staff, health care professionals, and system leaders.

 Through partner collaboration of over 80 organizations, our work in the community falls into four mobilization paths: Early Learning, Community Engagement Partnerships, Family Engagement, and Health & Development.
 EPEL and partners work to build aligned resources, services and identify gaps that families and data have identified to meet the needs of our youngest learners best.
 EPEL is committed to improving practices with a lens toward equity, advocacy, and data.

-EPEL is driven to ensure that all children have access to quality early care and education in Elgin and surrounding neighborhoods.
+EPEL is driven to ensure that all children have access to high-quality early care and education in the community.
 In collaboration with our partners, we are committed to promoting policies and practices that intentionally meet the needs of children and families from diverse backgrounds and social identities.

 Children have approximately 2,000 Days from birth until they enter Kindergarten.
 90% of brain growth occurs in the first five years of life, so our community's collective responsibility is to support and help prepare our youngest learners for school and life during this critical time.
 Community leaders who knew the importance of the first five years formed EPEL as a collaborative collective impact community partnership in 2012 to ensure young children's healthy growth and development through local system development.
 The collective impact work brings together early childhood providers, the school district, government, health care, social services, and an array of community-based cross-sector stakeholders.